Orionette

 Orionette is a historic German motorcycle brand.

 The Orionette AG für Motorfahrzeuge (also: Orion AG für Motorfahrzeuge) was a German motorcycle manufacturer.
 The company was founded in 1921.
 The company's headquarters was the Industriehof Oranienstraße 6 in Berlin-Kreuzberg.
 There was also the serial production of the Orionette.
 It was one of the most important companies in the automotive and motorcycle industry in Berlin.

 The company built a range of 129 cc, 137 cc, 148 cc and 346 cc two-stroke machines with mainly unitdesign engines and two or three-speed gearboxes.
-The design department, headed by Engelbert Zaschka, also produced some interesting unorthodox designs.
-Unfortunately the very desmodromic lay-out of this interesting two-stroke engine still remains secret.
-It is called system Zaschka.
+The design department, headed by Engelbert Zaschka, also produced unorthodox designs whose manufacturing processes were kept confidential under the brand of Zaschka.

-At last later sales declined and in 1925 the company went bankrupt and closed.
+Eventually sales declined and in 1925 the company went bankrupt and closed.